Mequinol

-Mequinol, MeHQ or 4-methoxyphenol, is a phenol used in dermatology and organic chemistry.
+Mequinol, MeHQ or 4-methoxyphenol, is an organic compound with the formula CH3OC6H4OH.
+It is a phenol with a methoxy group in the para position.
+A colorless solid, it is used in dermatology and organic chemistry.

-Uses

-Dermatology
+Use in dermatology

 Mequinol is a common active ingredient in topical drugs used for skin depigmentation.
 As a topical drug mequinol is often mixed with tretinoin, a topical retinoid.
 A common formulation for this drug is an ethanolic solution of 2% mequinol and 0.01% tretinoin by mass.
 Dermatologists commonly prescribe the drug to treat liver spots.

 Lower dosages of mequinol have been used in conjunction with a Q-switched laser to depigment skin in patients with disseminated idiopathic vitiligo.

 Organic chemistry

 In organic chemistry 4-methoxyphenol is used as a polymerisation inhibitor (e.g. acrylates or styrene monomers).

-Preparation

-4-Methoxyphenol is produced from p-benzoquinone and methanol via a free radical reaction.
+4-Methoxyphenol can be produced from p-benzoquinone and methanol via a free radical reaction.

 Safety

-People can be exposed to 4-methoxyphenol in the workplace by breathing it in, skin absorption, swallowing it, skin contact, and eye contact.
-The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 5 mg/m3 over an 8-hour workday.
+The U.S. National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 5 mg/m3 over an 8-hour workday.